Jtek3d/Qt5-Chat-Gui/README.md

    planing on integrating my own model when i get it's training to be more predictable. fun training a new model.

    features:
-   :run on any os that runs os, it uses qt5.     -it has mutliple directions to go with the responeses some use libraries some are api's it's setting based
+   :run on any os that runs os, it uses python qt5.
-   :has presonality presets,      -different model's/temps. so on semi templated in the code. may move to seperate file soon :has a topic bar
-   :has presets for the the topics
+   :easily runs on my linux, windows or android
+      prosibly even oculus being android based(hmm),
+      would have to clean the ui easily done tho

+   :generated text using the openai library or api, :testing using alpaca, as well as one of the models i'm training.
+   :differnt model selection divinci, ada so on
+   :has presonality presets, temperture, top_k, legnth changes.
+   :has a topic bar as well as presets

-   :has temporary history
+   :has temporary history easily set up for file history

-   :was designed for touch scrolling but it fights with the data selection
+   :was designed for mouse drag/touch drag scrolling